×

 What is a typical expat home or apartment like in China?

 "I live on the 23rd floor of what is known as a fully-serviced apt building.
 Fully serviced means that they provide housekeeping six days a week.
 My apt is a modest sized three bedroom/2 bath place.No dishwasher or garbage disposal but does have access to western TV programming which is banned to the Chinese locals.
 It is centrally located so I can walk to many places I want to go to or easily flag down one of the little red suicide taxis that play road chicken games all over town.
-Like most Chinese made buildings, this place while only five years old is already showing signs of falling apart," remarked one expat in Tianjin, China.
+Like most Chinese made buildings, this place while only five years old is already showing signs of falling apart," said one expat who made the move to Tianjin.

 What is the average cost of housing in China?